 Once your visa has been issued and you have traveled to Ethiopia, you are required to collect your media permit at the Government Communications Affairs Office (Media Licensing Department) before any filming or reporting can commence.

 Each person traveling must submit two recent color passport photographs in support of the application.

 If your application is successful, you will be issued with a single-entry visa valid for up to 30 days.

 If you wish to stay in Ethiopia for a longer period than that which has been indicated in your visa, you are required to apply for an extension at the Main Department for Immigration Office in Addis Ababa.

 Please be aware that visas are valid from the date of issue and not the date of entry into Ethiopia.
-We therefore recommend submitting your visa application nearer towards the time of travel.
+We, therefore, recommend submitting your visa application nearer to the time of travel.
 It is not possible to post-date visas.
 When applying for a visa, you must take into consideration:

 • The time it takes to process your visa application

 • The number of days in advance of your travel that you have applied